capecodnative/GEOTRACES_BottPump_Intercompare/README.md

 Figure outputs are in the /Figures subdirectory, organized by transect.

-Source data, mostly from BCO-DMO, are in the /SourceData subdirectory.
+Source data, mostly from the GEOTRACES IDP, are in the /SourceData subdirectory.